The WhatsApp Problem in Healthcare

 Export the WhatsApp conversation.
 Open the relevant WhatsApp chat on your phone.
 Tap the three-dot menu (Android) or the contact name (iOS), then select Export Chat.
 When prompted, choose Include Media to ensure voice notes and images are captured.
 WhatsApp generates a ZIP file containing a

 _chat.txtfile (the full text transcript) along with all attached media files. - Upload the ZIP file to AI4Docs.
 Open AI4Docs and select the Chat to Notes input mode.
 Upload the ZIP file you exported from WhatsApp.
-The recommended maximum file size is approximately 10-15 MB for reliable processing.
+Files of any size are supported.
+Files over 15MB are temporarily stored in encrypted cloud storage and automatically deleted within 24 hours.

 What Gets Extracted: Voice Notes, Images, and Text